Errors in the Regression Equation:

 We saw earlier that the spread of the actual calibration points either side of the line of regression of y on x (which we are using as our calibration function) can be expressed in terms of the regression residuals, (yi): The greater these resdiuals, the greater the uncertainty in where the true regression line actually lies.
 The uncertainty in the regression is therefore calculated in terms of these residuals.
 Technically, this is the standard error of the regression, sy/x:

-Note that there are (n − 2) degress of freedom in calculating sy/x.
+Note that there are (n − 2) degrees of freedom in calculating sy/x.
 This is because we are making two assumptions in this equation: a) that the sample population is representative of the entire population, and b) that the values are representative of the true y-values.
 For each assumption, we remove one degree of freedom, and our estimated standard deviation becomes larger.

 The Uncertainty of the Slope: